DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 ## Items

+### Standard Currency

+Every setting may have its own currency and economy, but in Deck of Adventures the standard recommendation is to use a system based on rare metals.
+Gold, Silver, and Copper are useful breakdowns, and can be modified as needed to fit your setting.
+The below Items reference a basic system where 1 Gold Piece (gp) = 10 Silver Pieces (sp), and 1 Silver Piece = 10 Copper Pieces (cp).
+When creating your own currency, use the below tables as a reference for adapting these items to your setting.

+The GM can grant currency as a reward for completing an Adventure, defeating an Encounter, and general exploration and adventuring.
+You can show your Players the below tables, or encourage them to seek out merchants to acquire new items using the currency they've earned.
+Leverage the Player's desire to continue to strengthen their character by offering them opportunities to earn more currency during their Adventures, and reward strong roleplay, barter skills, and careful exploration and examination with additional currency.

 ### Starting Items

 All characters start with a basic set of items, depending on their choices made at Character Creation.
 This may be setting dependent, and some settings may have access to items that other settings do not.
-A high fantasy campaign may start characters with a magical item, while others may simply start the characters with a standard weapon and armor.
+A high fantasy campaign may start characters with a Magic Item, while others may simply start the characters with a Standard Weapon and Light Armor.
 Determine what makes the most sense for your world.

 The general starting items in Deck of Adventures include a standard weapon, simple armor, an Adventuring Pack, and a Trinket.
+They also start with 50 gp in a Coin Purse.

 **Adventuring Pack** contains the following:
-- 1 bed roll
+- 1 Bedroll
-- 1 rations kit (contains 10 rations)
+- 1 Rations Kit (contains 10 rations)
-- 5 torches
+- 5 Torches
-- 1 flint & tinder
+- 1 Flint & Tinder
+- 1 Flask

-**Trinket** are simple items that are part of a character's back story.
+**Trinkets** are simple items that are part of a character's back story.
 These are something usually low in monetary value that are meaningful to the character.
 Some examples might include:
 - a small statue